-DIYer has used 1/4” plywood panels, 1×4 planks, wood glue, drill, jigsaw, miter saw, hinges, LED light strip and paint to make a Halloween coffin prop.
-The DIY process started with drawing and cutting out coffin shape on a plywood panel using a jigsaw.
-The first cut out was used to mark the second one so that they are same in size and shape.
-Next, the coffin was framed up by attaching wood planks on the sides of the cut out plywood using wood glue and pocket hole jig was used to strengthen the joints.
+The DIY started with drawing and cutting out a coffin shape from a plywood panel using a jigsaw.
+The first cutout is used as a template to mark the second one so that they are same in size and shape.
+Now, the coffin was framed up by attaching wood planks on sides of the plywood cutouts using wood glue.
+Furthermore, pocket hole jig was used to strengthen joints.

-Finally, the coffin was painted – the inside in black, and the exterior was stained with the extra dark espresso stain.
-The coffin was weatherproofed with two cans of matte clear coat.
-A creepy hand made from a clothes hanger peeps out of the coffin, while masking tape displayed as a cross on the coffin front simply add to the spookiness.
+Finally, the coffin was painted – inside in black, and exterior was stained in extra dark espresso stain.
+It was weatherproofed with two cans of matte clear coat.
+A creepy hand crafted out of clothes hanger peeps out of the coffin, while masking tape is displayed as a cross on the coffin.

-After all the efforts, the project reached fruition, and the DIY Halloween coffin was ready to be displayed in the graveyard alongside the other DIY’d things including fence, tombstones, and signs.
-The coffin features remote-controlled fog machine inside to complement the overall look.
+After all the hard work, the project reached fruition, and the DIY Halloween coffin was ready to be displayed in graveyard alongside other DIY’d things including fence, tombstones, and Halloween sign boards.
+The DIYer has complemented the overall outdoor Halloween décor with remote-controlled fog machine.

-Making a Halloween coffin as this one would require moderate woodworking skills.
-The most interesting thing about the DIY coffin is that you can make it as scary as you like.
+Making a Halloween coffin prop like this one requires moderate woodworking skills.
+The most interesting thing about this DIY is that you can make it as scary as you want.
 All depends on your imagination and creativity.